documentationfor yFiles for HTML 3.0.0.1

 ArcEdgeStyle cannot visualize self-loops.

-By default, the ArcEdgeStyle provides a handle which supports interactive reshaping of the arc.
-This can be turned off by setting provideHeightHandle to false.
+By default, the ArcEdgeStyle provides a handle that supports interactive reshaping of the arc.
+You can disable this by setting provideHeightHandle to false.

 BridgeEdgeStyle

-The BridgeEdgeStyle renders an edge as a 3-segment bridge with a given height between the edge’s source and target port locations.
-The bridge extends to the left of the edge flow with a positive height value.
-The bends of the edge are completely ignored.
+The BridgeEdgeStyle renders an edge as a 3-segment bridge, offsetting it from the direct line between the edge’s source and target port locations by a specified height.
+A positive height value offsets the bridge to the left of the edge’s flow.
+The bends of the edge are ignored.

 Edges drawn with the BridgeEdgeStyle